akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Previously an Akka streams stage or operator failed it was impossible to discern this from the stage just cancelling.
-This has been improved so that when a stream stage fails the cause will be propagate upstream.
+This has been improved so that when a stream stage fails the cause will be propagated upstream.

-The following operators has a slight change in behavior because of this:
+The following operators have a slight change in behavior because of this:

 * `FileIO.fromPath`, `FileIO.fromFile` and `StreamConverters.fromInputStream`  will fail the materialized future with
   an `IOOperationIncompleteException` when downstream fails
 * `.watchTermination` will fail the materialized `Future` or `CompletionStage` rather than completing it when downstream fails
-*

 This also means that custom `GraphStage` implementations should be changed to pass the cancellation cause on when downstream cancels by implementing the `OutHandler.onDownstreamFinish` signature